Sant720/sandwich/content/docs/sandwich/overview.md

 ## Next steps

 Ready to begin?
-Start by exploring the [foundational concepts of sandwich-making](/docs/sandwich/core-principles/) in the next page.
+Start by exploring the [foundational concepts of sandwich-making](/docs/sandwich/core-principles/) on the next page.